What you get and some of what

 – The PTA indicates whether proposed harvests lie in a pH-stressed watershed

-– The PTA includes a set of questions related to possible presence of Old Growth to be answered in text form by the observer, e.g.:
+– The PTA includes a set of questions related to possible presence of Old Growth in patches smaller than whole polygons to be answered in text form by the observer, e.g.:

 – Give species and diameters for the 5 largest trees for each sampling point